aminammar1/lyrics-translator-ai-nextjs/README.md

 Sing Lang is a modern web application that breaks down language barriers in music.
 Search for any song, get its lyrics, and translate them into any language using advanced AI translation models.
 Whether you're learning a new language, exploring international music, or just curious about what your favorite foreign songs mean, Sing Lang has you covered.

+> **Note**: This is a development project showcasing AI-powered lyrics translation.
+The application is not currently deployed but can be run locally for testing and development purposes.

 ## ✨ Features

 - 🔍 **Smart Song Search**: Search for songs using the Genius API with comprehensive results